h4shy/irony.now/README.md

 # irony.now

-Just a newbie learning stuff
+Just a newbie learning stuff as he slowly makes a tiny project

-For legal/copyright: email me at caa@sanfranmail.com
+For legal/copyright/saying-hi: email me at owner@irony.now